google/skicka/README.md

 Google Drive API.
 When these errors are encountered, skicka makes a number of attempts to retry the operation before giving up.

-It may be that skicka make more attempts before giving up or that there are better error handling strategies; one trade-off is that if there is a serious error (like the internet connection is lost), then it's useful for the user to know this sonner rather than later.
+It may be that skicka should make more attempts before giving up or that there are better error handling strategies; one trade-off is that if there is a serious error (like the internet connection is lost), then it's useful for the user to know this sonner rather than later.